tonygilkerson/OpsDoc/docs/decks/jx-intro/jx-intro.md

     * Revert PR if rollback is needed.
 This will the previous release into production
     * Full audit of deployment/rollback activities in source control

 ---

 # Deployment Platform

 ![](img/deployment-platform.png)

-* **Run-time platform (Kubernetes)** - a "run anywhere" platform with facilities for deploying and running a variety of workload
+* **Run-time platform (Kubernetes)** - Kubernetes has become the defacto virtual infrastructure platform for DevOps.
+Every major Cloud provider now offers Kubernetes infrastructure on demand and the platform may also be installed in-house on private infrastructure, if required.
+It provides a homogeneous virtual infrastructure that can be scaled dynamically by adding or removing Nodes.
+Each Node participates in a single large flat private virtual network space.
+Summary of features:
     * Service discovery, load balancing
     * Self-healing
     * Storage orchestration